R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank02/FdF/README.md

 		make all

-- Copy the newly created library (`libmlx_Linux.a`) and its header (`mlx.h`) into desired locations of the system.
+- Copy the newly created library (`libmlx.a`) and its header (`mlx.h`) into desired locations of the system.
 For example,

-		cp libmlx_Linux.a /usr/local/lib/
+		sudo cp libmlx.a /usr/local/lib/
-		cp mlx.h /usr/local/include/
+		sudo cp mlx.h /usr/local/include/

+  NOTE: The alternative `libmlx_Linux.a` library or the *same* `libmlx.a` library compiled from the `sources.tgz` folder, will both make the project crash when the close button of the window is clicked.

 - Adapt the **FdF** project's Makefile to include the new header and link the appropriate libraries.
 The compilation and linker options should incorporate the following flags

 		CFLAGS = -I/usr/local/include/
 		LDFLAGS = -L/usr/local/lib/
-		LDLIBS = -lmlx_Linux -lXext -lX11
+		LDLIBS = -lmlx -lXext -lX11

   Notice that the actual libraries are stored in a specialized variable, `LDLIBS`, implicitly used by the linker